roidrage/redis-railswaycon2010/08_redis_use_cases/slides.md

 # Security #

 * Internal and external messaging is encrypted
-* Certificates are stored in Redis
+* Certificates and identities stored in Redis
 * Available for all processes

 !SLIDE scalarium incremental bullets